nkct/HashtagManager/README.md

 ## Contributions:
 All contributions, issues, and messages are welcome!
 If you aren't sure about something or have any questions please reach out to me.

+Copyright © 2023 Miłosz Żegota
+All Rights Reserved.
+If you wish to use, distribute, or modify this program, contact the authors.